toastytato/DAQ_Interface/README.md

 This is where the device name, channel configurations, and sample rate/size is set for both input and output DAQs.

 - Device Name: Name assigned to the DAQ.
 By default the output DAQ is Dev1 and input DAQ is Dev2.
+  - I would recommend downloading the [NI MAX Software](https://www.ni.com/en-us/support/documentation/supplemental/21/what-is-ni-measurement---automation-explorer--ni-max--.html) which allows you to see which device has what device name.
+It is also the official software for controlling NI DAQ hardware.
 - Sample Rate: The number of samples per second both the writer and reader will write/read per second.
 - Sample Size: The number of samples the DAQ will write/read in each pass
 - X/Y/Z Output Channel: The channel with which the DAQs will read/write from for the corresponding name.